Apple: Windows programs can be run on a Mac if Windows and Apple's Boot Camp (cross-platform software) are installed on the Mac.

-In general the only issues have been related to the Mac successfully printing through the Windows interface.
+In general the only issue has been related to the Mac successfully printing through the Windows interface.
+This doesn't pertain to ink/bubble/LaserJet printers so much as thermal printers.

 - An Internet connection